 If you eat breakfast, you are more likely to weigh less.
 At first glance, it seems hard to reconcile the data.
 You want to eat less, have a long nightly fasting period, but still eat breakfast?
 How does that work?

 Well, the answer lies in the circadian rhythm, which I’ve written about previously.
-Recall that insulin, not total calories is the main driver of obesity, although there is an overlap, to be sure.
+Recall that insulin is one of the main drivers of obesity, although there is an overlap with calories, to be sure.
 Different foods elicit different insulin responses, and therefore have different propensities to cause obesity.
-That is, 100 calories of cookies are more fattening than 100 calories of broccoli, despite what all the mindless calorie zombies tell you.
+That is, 100 calories of cookies are more likely to lead to weight gain than 100 calories of broccoli.

 So, to be clear.
 If you eat one meal a day, best make it breakfast.
 If you eat two meals a day, best make it breakfast and lunch.
-BUT eating three meals (breakfast/lunch/dinner) is not necessarily better than 2 (lunch/ dinner), which is often the message given out by the ‘Never skip breakfast’ mafioso.
-The best solution is to eat a large breakfast/ lunch and eat very little or no dinner.
+BUT eating three meals (breakfast/lunch/dinner) is not necessarily better than 2 (lunch/ dinner), which is often the message given out by the ‘Never skip breakfast’ crew.
+That’s why I believe the best solution is to eat a large breakfast/ lunch and eat very little or no dinner.
 This gives you the benefits of both fewer meals and longer night-time fast.

 So why skip breakfast?